proatgram/Obsidian-Vault-Backup/Health Class/Chapter 3 - Physical Fitness For Life.md

 ## Muscular Strength
 - Muscular Strength is the amount of force that a muscle can apply in a given contradiction.

+# Muscular Endurance
+- Muscular Endurance is the ability of the muscles to keep working (contradict_)